replicate/cog/docs/redis.md

 - a span when the request is received
 - a span wrapping your `predict()` method
 - an event when the first output is received from your `predict()` method
-- for progressive output, an event when the final output is received from your `predict()` method
+- for streaming output, an event when the final output is received from your `predict()` method

 If the runner encounters an error during the prediction it will record it and set the span's status to error.